An orthogonal perspective on Gauss composition: Pseudoregularity

-The name is justified as $I$ looks like the regular representation of $A$ from the point of view of the numerical data encoded in characteristic polynomials over $R$.
+The name is justified as $I$ looks like the regular representation of $A$ from the point of view of characteristic polynomials.
 When clear from context, we will often drop the prefix $(R,A)$ and say simply that $I$ is pseudoregular.